NullMode/HealthSync/README.md

 Currently, all data points from the services are in the map.

-### Credential File
+### Credential File (health.ini)

 Running the script for the first time will generate a `health.ini` file for your review.
-This file is used to store the credentials for the various services, as well as other general information.
+This file is used to store the credentials for various services, as well as other general information.

 More details below.

 Information on the values needed can also be found in the `health.ini` file, or the `health.ini.template` file.

-#### Whoop

-This uses an old library for interaction with whoop using your username and password.
-If you don't supply them in the `health.ini` file you will be prompted for them if it is enabled.

 #### MyFitnessPal